kedomingo/local-gallery/README.md

 ### Limitations

 Because the images in the server do not have thumbnails, rendering all of them in small format is the same as downloading them in full.
-This takes a very long time if your folders have hundreds of images (because the PHP server we are using is very primitive).
+This takes a very long time if your folders have hundreds of images - especially if you are using the built-in single-threaded PHP server.

 Because of this, we avoid displaying all photos at once and instead implement a moving window approach where only 10 images are loaded at one time.
 That is, if you get to the 6th image, then the current images loaded in the frontend